Govin25/QuizMaster/docs/docs/user-guide/authentication.md

 ### What Data is Collected

-During signup, QuizMaster collects:
+During signup, Quainy collects:
 - Username
 - Hashed password
 - Timestamp of account creation

 ### GDPR Compliance

-QuizMaster is GDPR compliant.
+Quainy is GDPR compliant.
 You have the right to:
 - **Access your data**: View all data associated with your account
 - **Export your data**: Download a JSON file with all your information
 - **Delete your account**: Request permanent account deletion